-Bid for Gannett latest challenge for newspaper industry
+Company known for deep cost-cutting offers to buy Gannett

 - Jeff and MacKenzie Bezos to end marriage that saw Amazon soar

 The proposed deal is the latest indication newspapers aren’t done suffering from the punishing effects of the internet.
-Over the past decade, U.S. newspapers have struggled as giants like Google and Facebook siphoned off readers and advertising dollars.
+Over the past decade, U.S. papers have struggled as giants like Google and Facebook siphoned off readers and advertising dollars.

 Many publications have already made dramatic cuts in their newsroom staffs and scaled back coverage.
 Even then, acquirers still often swoop in and make even deeper cuts.
 In July , for example, Tribune Publishing, then known as Tronc, cut half of the New York Daily News’ newsroom staff, including the editor in chief.